Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Coral Expeditions’ Expedition Team are experienced wildlife spotters and offer expert interpretation and insights into Tasmania’s unique eco-system and the wildlife that inhabits it.
 Coral Discoverer’s Coastal Treks of Tasmania itinerary has been designed to seamlessly enable extensive shore excursions to maximise immersion in the landscape and its wildlife spotting opportunities.
 After each days’ exertions, retire to the Coral Discoverer’s panoramic Explorer bar and recharge with a Tasmanian single malt or a famed Tasmanian wine.
 Surely there isn’t a better way to explore Tasmania’s coast!

-Combine your enthusiasm for expedition cruising with wildlife spotting opportunities with Coral Expeditions Tasmania voyages January to March 2021 on expedition ship Coral Discoverer.
+Combine your enthusiasm for expedition cruising with wildlife spotting opportunities with Coral Expeditions annual Tasmania voyages from January to March on expedition ship Coral Discoverer.